top of page

 • Healthcare disparities and healthcare for underserved populations

-• Breast cancer screening and risk assessment
+• Cancer cancer screening utilization and risk assessment

 • Decision making in women's health